khulnasoft-lab/design.khulnasoft.com/contents/patterns/forms.md

 A Form should support the "quick submit" behavior, which allows it to be submitted from any control (including Markdown editors) using <kbd>⌘</kbd> + <kbd>Enter</kbd> (or <kbd>Ctrl</kbd> + <kbd>Enter</kbd>).

 Note to developers: the quick submit behavior can be automatically added to a form using the `js-quick-submit` CSS class implemented in [`quick_submit.js`](https://gitlab.com/gitlab-org/gitlab/-/blob/master/app/assets/javascripts/behaviors/quick_submit.js).

+### Error messages

+Error messages are an indication of system status.
+They let users know that they have encountered a problem and provide ways to resolve it, teaching them to avoid future impediments.
+Whenever possible, the system should keep potential errors to a minimum.
+See [destructive actions](/usability/destructive-actions) guidelines.

+Error messages can be persistent, dismissible, or temporary.
+In order to be effective, error messages should be concise, specific, and consistent.

+<todo>Add guidelines on when an error message should be persistent, dismissible, or temporary.</todo>

+#### Error message guidelines

+##### Concise

+An error message should be helpful and clear.
+Describe the error, inform users about what has happened, and if possible, how to resolve it.
+The general [voice and tone](/content/voice-and-tone/#clear-error-messages) guidelines for GitLab’s public communications should apply to all error messages.
+An overly familiar tone of voice can be perceived as careless in the context of error resolution, especially if the error can't be easily resolved by the user.

+Avoid using messages like:

+- Whoops, GitLab is currently unavailable.

+Instead, use messages like:

+- An error occurred while importing the project to GitLab.
+For more information, see how to [import your project from GitHub to GitLab](https://docs.gitlab.com/ee/user/project/import/github.html).
+- The project name must be 40 characters or fewer.
+- Your email is required to sign up with GitLab.

+##### Specific

+Generic error messages are not helpful, and they don't make sense out of context.
+Try to provide different errors for different messages and scenarios.
+For example, errors in text fields can be too long, too short, in the wrong format, and so on.

+Error messages for specific situations are more helpful to users.

+- `Your project title needs to have at least 3 characters` is more specific and direct than `Name is too short`.
+- `Display name is required` is more specific than `Field is empty` and more succinct than `Your display name can't be blank`.

+##### Consistent

+To reduce the cognitive effort needed from users to understand the error, use a contextual error message with the same phrasal structure for error messages.
+All messages should look, sound, and mean the same, according to the component they're displayed in.

+Avoid writing different messages that have the same meaning:

+- Your password needs to have at least 8 characters.
+- Your password should not have less than 8 characters.
+- Your password has fewer than 8 characters.

+Instead, use the same phrasal structure for all messages:

+- Your project title needs to have at least 3 characters.

+#### Error messages and scenarios

+Error messages can be used in the following scenarios:

+- Errors in forms: see [form validations](#validation).
+- Errors in the system or on a page: see [alert](https://design.gitlab.com/components/alert).

 ### Accessibility